thirumalaivm/franklin-assets-selector-fork/EXTERNAL_IMAGES.md

 This document explains a mechanism for getting images served from external URLs on AEM Franklin pages.
 You may find this useful if you want to have your images served from an external assets repository.

 ## Process
 During the page authoring process, the author has to specify the external URL from which the image is served.
-This is done by placing external image markers containing the hyperlinked publicly accessible image URLs on the Word/Google Document.
-The image markers are then replaced with the actual images during the page rendering process.
+This is done by placing external image links containing the hyperlinked publicly accessible image URLs on the Word/Google Document.
+The image links are then replaced with the actual images during the page rendering process.

 ### Note for site authors
 Here's [an example page and document](https://ext-images--franklin-assets-selector--hlxsites.hlx.page/external-images-example?view-doc-source=true) that shows how to use external images in AEM Franklin pages.